 …

-When a non-AP MLD is operating in EMLSR mode on the EMLSR links, the (#13409)STAs operating on the EMLSR links and affiliated with the non-AP MLD shall not operate in dynamic SM power save mode (11.2.6(SM power save)) on the EMLSR links.
+When a non-AP MLD is operating in EMLSR mode on the EMLSR links, the (#13409)STAs operating on the EMLSR links and affiliated with the non-AP MLD, shall not operate in dynamic SM power save mode (11.2.6(SM power save)) on the EMLSR links.

+A non-AP MLD with dot11EHTEMLSROptionImplemented equal to true and that has one affiliated STA with the Fully Functional Link subfield equal to 1, shall indicate the number of spatial streams NSS that the non-AP MLD supports for reception and transmission during EMLSR operation in the EML Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.

 When a non-AP MLD with (#11811)dot11EHTEMLSROptionActivated equal to true intends to (#12675)enable the EMLSR mode on the EMLSR links, a (#12242)non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with an AP MLD with (#11811)dot11EHTEMLSROptionActivated equal to true.
 An AP affiliated with the AP MLD that received the EML Operating Mode Notification frame from the (#12242)non-AP STA affiliated with the non-AP MLD should transmit an EML Operating Mode Notification frame (#11456)with the EML Control field set to the same value as the EML Control field in the received EML Operation Mode Notification frame, after the AP MLD is ready to serve the non-AP MLD in the EMLSR mode operation, to one of the (#12242)non-AP STAs affiliated with the non-AP MLD within the timeout interval indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element starting at the end of the PPDU (#12676)that is transmitted by the AP affiliated with the AP MLD (#11582)carrying the immediate acknowledgement to the EML Operating Mode Notification frame transmitted by the STA affiliated with the non-AP MLD.
 After the successful transmission of the EML Operating Mode Notification frame (#13411)(#11454)(#14000)by the (#12242)non-AP STA affiliated with the non-AP MLD, the non-AP MLD shall operate in the EMLSR mode and the other STAs operating on the corresponding EMLSR links shall transition to active mode after the transition delay indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element or immediately after receiving an EML Operating Mode Notification frame from one of the APs operating on the EMLSR links and affiliated with the AP MLD.
 Any of the other STAs operating on the corresponding EMLSR link shall not transmit a frame with the Power Management subfield set to 1 before receiving the EML Operating Mode Notification frame from (#13415)one of the APs operating on the EMLSR links and affiliated with the AP MLD or before the end of the timeout interval.